Ayurveda: Substances used

-Animal products used in ayurveda include milk, bones, and gallstones.
+Animal products used in Ayurveda include milk, bones, and gallstones.
 In addition, fats are prescribed both for consumption and for external use.
 Consumption of minerals, including sulfur, arsenic, lead, copper sulfate and gold, are also prescribed.
 The addition of minerals to herbal medicine is called rasashastra.

 Ayurveda uses alcoholic beverages called Madya, which are said to adjust the doshas by increasing pitta and reducing vatta and kapha.
-Madya are classified by the raw material and fermentation process, and the categories include: sugar-based, fruit-based, cereal-based, cereal-based with herbs, fermentated with vinegar, and tonic wines.
+Madya are classified by the raw material and fermentation process, and the categories include: sugar-based, fruit-based, cereal-based, cereal-based with herbs, fermented with vinegar, and tonic wines.
 The intended outcomes can include causing purgation, improving digestion or taste, creating dryness, or loosening joints.
 Ayurvedic texts describe Madya as non-viscid and fast-acting, and say that it enters and cleans minute pores in the body.

-Purified opium is used in eight ayurvedic preparations and is said to balance the vata and kapha doshas and increase the pitta dosha.
+Purified opium is used in eight Ayurvedic preparations and is said to balance the vata and kapha doshas and increase the pitta dosha.
 It is prescribed for diarrhea and dysentery, for increasing the sexual and muscular ability, and for affecting the brain.
-The sedative and pain-relieving properties of opium are considered in ayurveda.
-The use of opium is found in the ancient ayurvedic texts, and is first mentioned in the Sarngadhara Samhita (1300–1400 CE), a book on pharmacy used in Rajasthan in Western India, as an ingredient of an aphrodisiac to delay male ejaculation.
+The sedative and pain-relieving properties of opium are considered in Ayurveda.
+The use of opium is found in the ancient Ayurvedic texts, and is first mentioned in the Sarngadhara Samhita (1300–1400 CE), a book on pharmacy used in Rajasthan in Western India, as an ingredient of an aphrodisiac to delay male ejaculation.
 It is possible that opium was brought to India along with or before Muslim conquests.
 The book Yoga Ratnakara (1700–1800 CE, unknown author), which is popular in Maharashtra, uses opium in a herbal-mineral composition prescribed for diarrhea.
 In the Bhaisajya Ratnavali, opium and camphor are used for acute gastroenteritis.
 In this drug, the respiratory depressant action of opium is counteracted by the respiratory stimulant property of camphor.
 Later books have included the narcotic property for use as analgesic pain reliever.

-Cannabis indica is also mentioned in the ancient ayurveda books, and is first mentioned in the Sarngadhara Samhita as a treatment for diarrhea.
+Cannabis indica is also mentioned in the ancient Ayurveda books, and is first mentioned in the Sarngadhara Samhita as a treatment for diarrhea.
 In the Bhaisajya Ratnavali it is named as an ingredient in an aphrodisiac.

 Ayurveda says that both oil and tar can be used to stop bleeding, and that traumatic bleeding can be stopped by four different methods: ligation of the blood vessel, cauterisation by heat, use of preparations to facilitate clotting, and use of preparations to constrict the blood vessels.